 In our industry, it is customary to manage our business using earnings before interest expense, income taxes, depreciation and amortization ("EBITDA").
-EBITDA assists management and the board of directors and may be useful to investors in comparing our operating performance consistently over time as it removes the impact of our capital structure and expenses that do not relate to our core operations.
+EBITDA assists management and the board Board of directors Directors and may be useful to investors in comparing our operating performance consistently over time as it removes the impact of our capital structure and expenses that do not relate to our core operations.
+Our computation of EBITDA may not be comparable to other similarly titled measures computed by other companies, because all companies may not calculate EBITDA in the same fashion.